Jdouville8/justin-douville-fern-demo/README.md

 ```bash
 fern generate --docs --preview
 ```
-There was an issue introduced after changing the organzation name later in the process of developlment.
+There was an issue introduced after changing the organization name later in the process of development.

 Instead of https://justin-douville.docs.buildwithfern.com, the documentation will be available at the provided preview link where it still runs safely